-I know of companies where a major level of growth was achieved under the control of a CEO and his very effective EA; it only became necessary to change this structure once a major line of funding was in place and the associated infrastructural changes then implemented smoothly.
+I know of companies where a major level of growth was achieved under the control of a CEO and his very effective EA; it only became necessary to change this structure once a major line of funding was in place and the associated infrastructural changes were then implemented smoothly.

 An EA/PA should therefore consider supplementary, intense training courses to bolster existing skills and enable their participation in company functions where some support is needed in the short to medium term.